turbolinks/turbolinks/README.md

 If _action_ is unspecified, Turbolinks assumes a value of `"advance"`.

 If the value of _shouldCheckExtension_ is `false` (boolean) or `"false"` (string), Turbolinks will not check whether location's extension is HTML or not (see [Disabling Location extension check](#disabling-location-extension-check)).
-Otherwise Turbolinks assumes a value of `true` and location extension check will be performed.
+Otherwise Turbolinks assumes a value of `true` and location's extension check will be performed.

 Before performing the visit, Turbolinks fires a `turbolinks:before-visit` event on `document`.
 Your application can listen for this event and cancel the visit with `event.preventDefault()` (see [Canceling Visits Before They Start](#canceling-visits-before-they-start)).